rubendehaan/fabchallenge3/README.md

 ### Circuit Evolution

 The electronics were powered by an ESP32 Huzzah microcontroller and a 5V USB input supporting the form factor and modes of connectivity.
 The evolution of the circuit occured in phases, with addition of one sensor at a time; starting with Temperature sensor to the Moisture sensor at last.

-Version 6 circuitry setup

 ### Data Monitoring